ignacioaj/ia2-assistant/README.md

 MAXIMUM_DAILY_COST_PER_USER = 0.05
 ```

-Usage is tracked in MongoDB by IP address, including token consumption, cost, and the time the limit was reached.
+Usage is tracked in MongoDB by IP address, including:

+* token consumption;
+* request cost;
+* daily accumulated cost;
+* information about when the limit was reached.

+The usage check happens **before calling the LLM**.

-Once the daily limit is reached, further AI requests from that device are blocked until the daily limit resets.
+If the daily limit has been reached, subsequent AI requests from that device are rejected until the daily limit resets.

-Importantly, blocked requests are rejected by the Back-End **before they are sent to the LLM**, preventing additional AI costs.
+This prevents blocked requests from generating additional LLM costs.

+---

 ## 🧠 Prompt architecture

-The assistant is built around two prompt layers:
+The Assistant's knowledge and behaviour are separated into independent prompt layers:

 * **Core prompt** — identity, behaviour, tone, and general rules.
-* **Career prompt** — Ignacio's professional knowledge, including experience, projects, skills, and career history.
+* **Career prompt** — Ignacio's professional background, experience, skills, and career history.
-* **Interests prompt** — interests.
+* **Interests prompt** — Ignacio's interests.
-* **Projects prompt** — projects.
+* **Projects prompt** — information about his projects.

-The prompt architecture is intentionally separated so the assistant's behaviour and knowledge can be refined independently.
+This separation makes it easier to update the Assistant's knowledge or behaviour without having to modify the entire prompt configuration.

+---

 ## 🗄️ Tech stack